 |---|---|

-| Fast initial reduction | Sustainable long-term habit |
+| Rapid reduction at first | Sustainable long-term habit |

-| Difficult to maintain | Easier to follow |
+| Very difficult to keep | Easy to adhere to |

-| Can feel restrictive | Feels natural |
+| It can feel restricted | It feels natural |

 Understand Your Current Screen Habits First